andweber/loxberry-plugin-kalliope/README.md

 You can download the last stable version of this plugin from [http://plugins.loxberry.de/](http://plugins.loxberry.de/) or you download this repository as *.zip.

+LoxBerry contains a [bug](https://github.com/mschlenstedt/Loxberry/issues/165).
+As long as this is not fixed use the following manual fix:
+1. Log into loxberry with an ssh as root
+2. type ```adduser loxberry audio```
+3. logout

 Navigate in the LoxBerry Webfrontend to Plugin-Installation, select the downloaded *.zip and install the plugin.

 Navigate to the plugin configuration site and configure the plugin as descriped in the webfrontend.